Yair Naveh

 Yair Naveh (יאיר נוה; born 5 September 1957) is a major general in the Israel Defense Forces and a former Deputy Chief of the General Staff.
+He lives in Zikhron Ya'akov.

+Early life

+Naveh was born in Bnei Brak, was active in the Bnei Akiva youth movement and attended the Netiv Meir Yeshiva high school.

+Military Career

 In 1975, he was drafted into the IDF where he served in all positions in the Golani Infantry Brigade from Company Commander to Brigade Commander.
-He lives in Zikhron Ya'akov.

 Naveh was previously the head of Israeli Home Front Command until nominated by former prime minister Ariel Sharon to his post as Central Command chief.
 It is believed by some Israelis that Sharon nominated Naveh because he is the highest ranked religious officer and that as head of Central Command, he would be forced to carry out the evacuation of West Bank settlements in 2005.

-Naveh holds a bachelor's degree in history and political science, as well as a master's degree in political science and Middle Eastern studies.